-London-born Anna Clyne is a composer of acoustic and electro-acoustic music.
-Her work, described as “dazzlingly inventive” by Time Out New York, often includes collaborations with cutting edge choreographers, visual artists, film-makers, and musicians worldwide.
+London-born Anna Clyne is a Grammy-nominated composer of acoustic and electro-acoustic music.
+Her work, described as “dazzlingly inventive” by Time Out New York, often includes collaborations with cutting-edge choreographers, visual artists, filmmakers, and musicians worldwide.

 Clyne has been commissioned by renowned organizations such as the Los Angeles Philharmonic, Chicago Symphony Orchestra, Seattle Symphony, Carnegie Hall, BBC Radio 3, Houston Ballet, London Sinfonietta, Southbank Centre, and the American Composers Orchestra, among others.
 Her work has been championed by some of the world’s finest conductors, including Marin Alsop, Pablo Heras-Casado, Riccardo Muti, Leonard Slatkin, and Esa-Pekka Salonen, and has been performed in venues ranging in diversity from New York’s (Le) Poisson Rouge to Carnegie Hall—hosts of concert halls and alternative venues across the globe.